 If you are in cold water very near the shore, get everyone out of the water as soon as possible to help avoid hypothermia.
 If you capsize far from shore, try to get as much of your body out of the water as possible by climbing on the capsized craft.
-If that is not possible, conserve energy and body heat by floating with your personal flotation device and clothing on, your head positioned so that you can breathe, and your legs drawn up close to your trunk.
+If that is not possible, conserve energy and body heat by floating with your personal flotation device and clothing on, your head positioned so that you can breathe, and your legs draw that you can breathe, and your legs drawn up close to your trunk.
 Huddle together with others if you are not alone.